aashvibusa/Berkeley-AI-Hackathon/server/README.md

 # Copy the template file to .env
 cp env_template.txt .env

-# Edit .env with your actual Letta API credentials
+# Edit .env with your actual API credentials
-# Replace the placeholder values with your real API key and agent ID
+# Replace the placeholder values with your real API keys and agent ID
 ```

 ## Environment Variables